ConSol/sakuli/docs/forwarder-icinga2api.md

 ### Create a Icinga2 service

-Create a **check_command**, which will be executed only if Icinga did not receive a Sakuli result within the last 30 minutes.
-This ensures that you get a notification even if no passive check results arrive in Nagios at all:
+Create a **check_command**, which will be executed only if Icinga did not receive a Sakuli result within a certain time.
+This ensures that you get a notification even if no passive check results arrive in Icinga at all:

 	vim /etc/icinga2/conf.d/commands.conf